pmdredd/CourseApp/README.md

     - This is used for version control and is required to get a (development) copy of the project to work on.
 Any contributions to the project must be made via Git and GitHub.
       It can be downloaded for Windows [here](https://git-scm.com/downloads)
 - Symfony installer
     - Required to run and manage the Symfony application.
-Not strictly required, but extremely helpful and recommended.
 Get it [here](https://symfony.com/download)
 - (Optional) SQLiteBrowser
     - This can be used to view the development sqlite3 database and can be downloaded [here](https://sqlitebrowser.org/dl/)
-- (Optional) DBeaver Community Edition
-    - If you choose to use MySQL or PostgreSQL instead of the default SQLite3 db, you can use DBeaver to view the database.
-See more info and download from [here](https://dbeaver.io/)

 ### Local setup
 If you are already familliar with Git, Composer and Symfony, you can skip to 'Running the project'